LittleForest-Ming/CapraPose-RT-Core/CapraPose-RT-Core/README.md

 # CapraPose-RT Core

-This folder is a lightweight public GitHub package for the core CapraPose-RT model skeleton.
-It is intentionally separated from the full local research repository.
+This folder is a lightweight public package for the core CapraPose-RT model skeleton.

-## What Is Included
+##

 - Canonical 17-keypoint dairy-goat 2D pose schema.
 - Lightweight visual encoder used by the CapraPose-RT pipeline.